mewilliams/sensor_diy/notes_sensors_chile.md

 Various sensors:

 *	aliexpress
-*	[altronics.cl](altronics.cl) - online only.
+*	[altronics.cl](https://altronics.cl) - online only.
 They have a [pressure sensor for 9500CLP](https://altronics.cl/instrumentacion-industrial/medicion-presion/sensor-presion-hk1100c) on an analog signal: 0 - 1.2MPa.
 A [temperature sensor](https://altronics.cl/sensor-sonda-temperatura-ds18b20) .
 This page has links for how to use these sensors.
 *	[Tienda 8](tienda8.cl) - in Concepción.
 They have some sensors: barometric pressure, carbon monoxide, temperature.
+*	Real time clock DS3231 [Max Electronica](http://www.maxelectronica.cl/45-rtc-memorias)

 ***